awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/module-2/fargate_service.md

 That means ECS splits the total tasks (4 in this case) in 3:1 ratio between FARGATE and FARGATE_SPOT capacity providers.

-But how do you verify if the tasks spread on FARAGTE and FARGATE_SPOT in accordance with the custom strategy?
+But how do you verify if the tasks spread on FARAGTE and FARGATE_SPOT under the custom strategy?

 Run the below command to see how tasks spread across both capacity providers.